CorbicBojana/JS14/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+Your challenge is to build out this coming soon page and get it looking as close to the design as possible.

-You can use any JavaScript framework/library on the front-end such as [React](https://reactjs.org) or [Vue](https://vuejs.org).
-You also have complete control over which packages you use to do things like make HTTP requests or style your project.
+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

+- View the optimal layout for the site depending on their device's screen size
-- See all countries from the API on the homepage
+- See hover states for all interactive elements on the page
+- Receive an error message when the `form` is submitted if:
-- Search for a country using an `input` field
+  - The `input` field is empty
-- Filter countries by region
-- Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode *(optional)*
+  - The email address is not formatted correctly

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.

-In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.
+You will find both a mobile and a desktop version of the design to work to.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to see sizes etc, it is available to download from the challenge page on the site.
+If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/Pn38ZJp61).

-There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.eu) and you can use an icon font library for the icons.
+You will find all the required assets in the `/images` folder.
+The assets are already optimized.

-There is a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project